Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/freecount.png)
 **Figure 16** free 3 times count.

 The swap memory shouldn't been used, because as we saw earlier that memory should be available only for case we have no memory to use in our system.
-In my case the was are use more that 300MB, which is note so good, because as I said that was normally are on value of 0.
+In my case the SWAP are use more then 300MB, which is note so good, because as I said that need to be normally in value of 0.
 In Ubuntu the default value of the swap that can being used although we have free space in the memory is 60% of the swap in total, we can view our swap value in by using the command `cat /proc/sys/vm/swappiness`, in order to change that value we can use the following command:

 ```
 sudo sysctl vm.swappiness=10